Prometheus-X-association/data-value-chain-tracker/README.markdown

 ## Requirements

+_To be discussed with Félix and Robin_
+_To be validated with use case partners & pool of experts_

 * **`[BB_06__01]`** DVCT MUST define schemata for xxx
 * **`[BB_06__02]`** DVCT MUST support tracking direct and indirect data usage
 * **`[BB_06__03]`** DVCT MUST support tracking indirect data usage up to 5 level of indirect usage